CS3398-Rust-Buckets/S2017/README.md

 Create complimentary mobile application

 ## Master Branch:
-Reflects code for web application
+Reflects code updated at end of sprint for web application and other pertinent files to application

 ## Develop Branch:
-Reflects pertinent files to applciation
+Reflects code continuously updated throughout the semester for web application and other pertinent files to application